AutSoft/hwsw-2020-mobile-development-with-flutter/02_UI_widgets/01_basic_widgets/01_basic_widgets_starter/README.md

-# counter_widgets_demo
+# basic_widgets_demo_starter

-The Counter example application with some tweaks to showcase basic Material app widgets.
+The Counter example application as a base for showcasing basic Material app widgets.

 ## Getting Started